alwaysdata/documentation/sites/use-external-addresses.en.md

 - From the alwaysdata administration interface [declare the addresses]({{< ref "sites/add-a-site" >}}) in **Web > Sites**.

 {{% notice info %}}
-The IP addresses of the servers that an account points to are visible from the **Advanced > Service status** tab in the administration interface.
+The IP addresses of the servers that an account points to are visible from the **Advanced > Servers status** tab in the administration interface.
 {{% /notice %}}